Joe Morrow: Playing career

 On June 25, 2019, for a second consecutive season Morrow was not tendered a qualifying offer by the Jets, releasing him as a free agent.
-In going unsigned over the summer, Morrow was invited to attend the New York Rangers training camp on a professional tryout basis on September 12, 2019.
+Having gone unsigned over the summer, Morrow was invited to attend the New York Rangers training camp on a professional tryout basis on September 12, 2019.
 At the conclusion of camp, Morrow was released by the Rangers on September 24, 2019.

 With the 2019–20 season underway, on October 6, 2019, Morrow signed a one-year, two-way deal with the New Jersey Devils.
 On December 15, Morrow and the Devils mutually terminated the contract.
 On December 16, Morrow signed a two-year deal with Dinamo Minsk of the Kontinental Hockey League (KHL).
 In 22 appearances with Minsk, Morrow added just 3 assists, unable to help propel the club into the post-season.

 On July 15, 2020, Morrow agreed to a mutual termination of the remaining year of his contract with Dinamo Minsk, releasing him as a free agent.

 In 2021, Morrow signed a contract with the Finnish Liiga team, Porin Ässät.
 He returned to the KHL with Barys Nur-Sultan for the 2021–22 season, participating in the playoffs despite the exit of many North American-born players and two of the KHL's non-Russia-based teams due to the 2022 Russian invasion of Ukraine.

-As a free agent in the following off-season, Morrow was signed to a one-year contract to continue in the KHL with HC Sochi on July 7, 2022.
+As a free agent in the following off-season, Morrow signed a one-year contract to continue in the KHL with HC Sochi on July 7, 2022.

+After a spell in Switzerland with HC Davos, Morrow joined UK EIHL side Manchester Storm in September 2023.